The only pre-requisites are Python (version ≥ 3.6) and the Python package manager pip (version ≥ 20.0).

 Use this method if you want to make modifications to the code, either for yourself, or to collaborate with us by implementing a new feature.

-Notice that you don’t need to modify cobaya’s source to use your own priors, likelihoods, etc. Take a look at the documentation of the modules that you would like to modify to check if can do that in an easier way.
+Notice that you don’t need to modify cobaya’s source to use your own priors, likelihoods, etc. Take a look at the documentation of the components that you would like to modify to check if can do that in an easier way.

 Method 1: Using